-The 2009 documentary Torturing Democracy tells the story of how the United States government circumvented tradition and law to adopt torture as official policy.
-The film, produced by award-winning filmmaker Sherry Jones, draws on interviews, archival footage, and recently declassified documents to piece together the development and dissemination of torture tactics from Bagram in Afghanistan to Guantanamo Bay and Abu Ghraib — and the document trail leads right to the top of the chain of command.
+The 2009 documentary Torturing Democracy tells the story of how the United States government circumvented tradition and came to adopt torture as official policy.
+The film, produced by award-winning filmmaker Sherry Jones, draws on interviews, archival footage and declassified documents to piece together the development and dissemination of torture tactics from Bagram in Afghanistan to Guantanamo Bay and Abu Ghraib.